Thailand scrambles to prevent humanitarian disaster from floods

 About 3.4 million acres (1.38 million hectares) of farm land is under water -- about 13 times the size of Hong Kong.
 More than 700,000 homes have been destroyed or damaged.

-In the hard-hit central province of Ayutthaya, 198 factories in a big industrial estate, including an assembly plant of Honda Motor Co Ltd, closed after flood waters breached a wall of sandbags at the weekend.
+In the hard-hit central province of Ayutthaya, 198 factories in a big industrial estate, including an assembly plant of Honda Motor Co Ltd (7267.T), closed after flood waters breached a wall of sandbags at the weekend.

 "There will certainly be some impact on production due to the flooding in Ayutthaya," Ammar Master, a senior market analyst at the Asian unit of J.D.
 Power and Associates, a California-based industry research firm.